-(CNN)Here's a look at what you need to know about the Arab Spring, anti-government protests that began in Tunisia in December 2010 and spread quickly throughout the Middle East and Africa in 2011.
+(CNN)Here's some background information about the Arab Spring, anti-government protests that began in Tunisia in December 2010 and spread quickly throughout the Middle East and Africa in 2011.

 January-February 2011 - Sporadic demonstrations and self-immolations in opposition to the government occur.

 February 12, 2011 - Riot police outnumber anti-government protesters in Algiers and quickly disperse the demonstration.

 February 22, 2011 - The Algerian government announces an end to the state of emergency imposed in 1992.
 However, protest marches in Algiers are still banned.